jagrvargen/holbertonschool-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

 8. 8-esrever.js - A function that returns the reversed version of an array.

-9. 9-loghme.js - A function that prints the number of arguments already printed as well as the new value.
+9. 9-logme.js - A function that prints the number of arguments already printed as well as the new value.

+10. 10-converter.js - A function that converts a number from base 10 to the base passed as an argument.